pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 axs[1].legend();
 ```

-It's clear from the hierarchical model that the team specific information has allowed us to impute a wider range of empowerment values with a braoder spread as a function of `lmx` and `male`.
-This is much more persuasive since all politics is local, and this latter model respects the conditions of work for each employee.
+It's clear from the hierarchical model that the team specific information has allowed us to impute a wider range of empowerment values with a broader spread as a function of `lmx` and `male`.
+This is much more persuasive since all politics is local, and this latter model is informed by the conditions of work for each employee.
 As such, our hierarchical model is able to ascribe a more nuanced view of the probable empowerment values for the missing reports.
+The hierarchical imputation model "borrows information" in two ways (i) the individual team estimates are pulled toward the global estimates and (ii) the missing values are imputed with respect to our measures of the team dynamics.

 +++